s-afrid/Music-Player/README.md

 # Music-Player
-A basic music to play mp3 or sound formats
+A basic music player to play mp3 or sound formats